Terminology

 Gambit

-Gambit is the open-source foundation and runtime for building trustworthy
+Gambit is the open-source synthetic scenario and evaluation layer for

 Agent-building terms